BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• While employment in the Food and Beverage sector decreased by 2.0% from December 2023 to January 2024, sales of food services and drinking places also decreased by 17.1%
+• Employment in the Food and Beverage sector increased by 3.8% July 2024 to August 2024 and sales of food services and drinking places increase by 1.5%.

 Chart 12 displays the monthly sales of food services and drink places in thousands of dollars each month for the last three years since 2019.